softworkz/embyuserwiki/Users.md

 ## Local Users

 Local users are displayed under the user heading.
-These are users that you've created in the server dashboard.
+These are users that you've created in the server dashboard, and are privately managed within your personal Emby Server.

 ![](images/server/users1.png)